A Night at Gatsby's AR

 FEMALE VOICE 1 (V.O.)
 You look at him sometimes when he thinks nobody's looking at him.
 I'll bet he killed a man.

-The background sounds cease and Daisy’s distant dock and water reflections materialize.
-Gatsby enters from the darkness and speaks directly to the viewer.
-The digital set consisting of Gatsby and dock light is positioned by the viewer within the display frame of AR glasses, smartphone or tablet onto a nearby physical floor.
+The sounds end and Gatsby enters from the blank background and is positioned by the viewer within the display frame of AR glasses, smartphone or tablet onto a nearby physical floor.
+Gatsby speaks to the viewer.

 GATSBY.
 I'm Gatsby.
 I thought you knew, old sport.
 I'm afraid I'm not a very good host.